Guillain-Barré syndrome is thought to be caused by an autoimmune reaction.

 Weakness caused by Guillain-Barré syndrome usually worsens over 3 or 4 weeks, then remains the same or starts to return to normal.
-If it worsens for more than 8 weeks, it is considered chronic inflammatory demyelinating polyneuropathy Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) Chronic inflammatory demyelinating polyneuropathy is a form of polyneuropathy that, like Guillain-Barré syndrome, causes increasing muscle weakness, but the weakness progresses for more... read more (CIDP), not Guillain-Barré syndrome.
+If it worsens for more than 8 weeks, it is considered chronic inflammatory demyelinating polyneuropathy Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) Chronic inflammatory demyelinating polyneuropathy is a form of polyneuropathy that, like Guillain-Barré syndrome, causes increasing muscle weakness, but the weakness progresses for more than... read more (CIDP), not Guillain-Barré syndrome.

 Symptoms of GBS

 Symptoms of Guillain-Barré syndrome usually begin in both legs, then progress upward to the arms.
 Occasionally, symptoms begin in the arms or head and progress downward.